sadafk831/flow_basics/README.md

 If your all source of code is in `src` directory and you wish to compile them into another directore `build`
 > yarn run babel src/ -d build/

-Or you can add this to your `package.json` script.
+Or you can add this to your `package.json` script

 	```
 	{
 	  "name": "flow-basic",